Teatown Lake Reservation: History

-Teatown Lake Preservation began when in 1962 initially 245 acres were donated by a family to the Brooklyn Botanic Garden, and were managed by staff from Teatown from 1963.
-From 1980, Teatown leased that property from the Garden.
-In 2018, the Garden passed the property to Teatown.
+Teatown Lake Preservation began in 1962, when 245 acres were donated by the family of Gerard Swope Sr. (former Chairman of GE) to the Brooklyn Botanic Garden.
+The Teatown Lake Reservation was formed in 1963 and has been managed by staff since.

 Teatown provides conservation in the bioregion.
 Through sponsorship of the Hudson Hills and Highlands Environmental Leaders Learning Alliance (ELLA), Teatown provides assistance to civic leaders in crafting practical solutions to environmental issues and helps land owners and residents become more nature friendly.

 In 2008, Teatown and the New York–New Jersey Trail Conference established a partnership on a new effort to provide assistance to local trail programs in Putnam and Westchester counties.
 Launched in July 2008, the "Hudson Hills and Highlands Community Trail Program" is part of the New York–New Jersey Trail Conference's larger effort to expand its reach east of the Hudson River from New York City to Columbia County.
 For nearly 100 years, New York–New Jersey Trail Conference volunteers have helped public agencies provide safe and responsible access to open space from New York City west to the Delaware Water Gap and north to the Catskills.

+From 1980 on, Teatown leased its property from the Brooklyn Botanic Garden.
+On May 18, 2018 the Garden formally transferred ownership of the property to Teatown through an easement, a move intended to protect the land from any future development and to preserve its future autonomy and mission.
+Per Kevin Carter, the executive director of Teatown, the ownership transfer was done via mutual consent of both parties because "When the lease expired, the land could have been sold or a portion of it sold," and that it was the garden's "...intent to hold this land until Teatown had grown up as an organization.
+People are still living that remember the spirit of the original transaction and lease, but that won't always be the case."